lowply/soichi-mizutani.com/README.md

 ## Deployment

 - Just push to the `main` branch.
-GitHub Actions will build the site and deploy it to S3
+GitHub Actions will build the site and deploy it to Azure Blob Storage
 - Asset files such as images are stored in the `static/assets` directory
   - To deploy them, run `./script/deploy-assets.sh`

 ## Hosting

 - CDN: Cloudflare
-- Origin: S3 static website hosting
+- Origin: Azure Blob Storage static website